LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 1 day
 *   **Type:** Functional
-*   **Description:** A new user must be able to register for an account by providing a unique username and a password with at least 6 characters.
-The system must verify the username is not already in use and store the user's credentials securely.
+*   **Description:** A new user must be able to register for an account by providing their full name, a valid email address, a unique username, and a password with at least 6 characters.
+The system must verify the username and email are not already in use, validate the email format, and store the user's credentials securely.

 **T7S-2: Log in as a user**
 *   **Priority:** Must Have